ExaltedGG/renownfarming/server/index.md

 #### General Roles

-`@Adherent` - Users who have read and agreed to abide by the server rules and therefore gain further access to the server.
+`@Member` - Users who have read and agreed to abide by the server rules and therefore gain further access to the server.

 `@Bots` - Third-party bots we use to moderate or modify the server.